-If you’re in charge of IT at your business, or even if you run your own business, you’ll need to know the difference between open and closed source software.
-Knowing the difference can influence how you use the software at work, and how you run your business as a whole.
+If you’re in charge of IT at your business, or even if you run your own business, you’ll need to know the difference between open and closed-source software.
+Knowing the difference can influence how you use it at work, and how you run your business as a whole.
 If you don’t have an information technology degree or only have a basic understanding of IT, don’t worry.
 This guide will get you through.

 What Is Open And Closed Source Software?

-– Closed source software: As you can imagine, closed source software is software that’s proprietary and closed to the public.
-It’s usually software that’s been designed for use within a particular company or organization.
+– Closed source software: As you can imagine, it is software that’s proprietary and closed to the public.
+It’s been designed for use within a particular company or organization.
 It’s often designed this way in order to control a brand image or protect customers’ details.

 What’s The Difference Between The Two?